hectorastrom/CRInteractive/README.md

 1. Run `flask db migrate -m "change description"`

+1. Run `flask db upgrade` and `python run.py` in VSCode to test change before upgrading database on live server.

+1. If all works as expected, put Heroku server into maintenance mode to prepare the change

 1. Push the change, and merge branch with main

-1. Push changes and wait for deployment to Heroku to finish

-1. Run `flask db upgrade` and `python run.py` in VSCode to test change before upgrading database on live server.

-1. If all works as expected, in Heroku run `flask db upgrade`
+1. Once the built in finished in Heroku, run `flask db upgrade`

 1. Take server out of maintenance mode